Elegant996/rtorrent-healthz/README.md

 Docker
 -----------------------------------------------
-You may download a pre-compiled version through the GitHub Container Registry using any of the below:
+You may pull a pre-compiled container image of `caddy` embedded with this module through any of the [tagged images](https://github.com/Elegant996/rtorrent-healthz/pkgs/container/scgi-transport) on the GitHub Container Registry or using the `latest` tag below:

 ```
-docker pull ghcr.io/elegant996/rtorrent-healthz:3.1.2
 docker pull ghcr.io/elegant996/rtorrent-healthz:latest
 ```